• Skip to content

 If you have time in the weeks before the birth, it’s also a good idea to stock your freezer with nutritious meals.
 In the early weeks with your baby, this can come in handy when you need a healthy meal in a hurry.

 It’s important to register your baby’s birth with your state or territory – registering is free.
 Your hospital or birth centre will give you information about how to register the birth online.
-If you had a homebirth, your midwife will give you the information.
+If you’ve had a homebirth, your midwife will give you the information.

-Support before and after birth
+Getting support before and after birth

 Support people can encourage and comfort you during labour and birth.
 Before the birth, talk with your support people about your birth plan and how they can help you.